xinslu/Portfolio-Website/src/pages/projects.md

 *Python, ReactJS, Express.js*

-Speech2Code is a **turing-complete website** that helps translate a spoken english like **meta language** to Java, JavaScript and Python, using a **language agnostic class-based abstraction system** that enables easy addtion of language support.
+Speech2Code is a **turing-complete website** that helps translate a spoken English like **meta language** to Java, JavaScript and Python, using a **language agnostic class-based abstraction system** that enables easy addition of language support.
 The speech transcription is done using the **AssemblyAI API**.
 I worked on making the Programming Language Middle-End and worked on making CSS changes on the front-end website.